-London Wales London is an audax event and audax rides are different.
+London Wales London is an audax ride and audax rides are different.

 There are no headline sponsors, no goodie bags, no numbers, no gold standard times, no pretending at the finish to have looked into the jaws of hell and survived.

-Riders support themselves; there are no broom wagons and there are legendary tales about resourceful audaxers managing to finish despite broken frames and outrageous odds.
-However most of us only ever have to face the occasional puncture; when you see another rider in trouble you stop to offer at least moral support!
+Riders support themselves; there are no broom wagons and there are legendary tales about resourceful cyclists managing to finish despite broken frames and outrageous odds.
+However most of us only ever have to face the occasional puncture; when you see another rider in trouble you stop to offer at least moral support.

 Rides are not created to generate profits; when a surplus is made it is most likely to be donated to a local charity or used to bolster club funds.